 - Try strange foods and customs.
 That’s the whole point of travel.
 Expand your experience.
 Be polite.
 Be respectful.
 Be adventurous.

-- Melatonin and/or 5 HTTP (I swear by Trader Joe’s sleep calm formula) to help you sleep at night.
+- Melatonin and/or CBD oil to help you sleep at night.
 When you first arrive at a drastically new time zone, resist the urge to nap.
 Stay up until bed time in your new location, then use these natural, non-habit forming aids to help you reset your body clock.

 - Noisy neighbors?
 A free “white noise” app on your smart phone is a life saver.
 Put in your earbuds and sleep through anything.